Kershoc/Dumont/services/ioTower/Readme.md

 ```
 Sending the above json to the ioTower will cause the tower to search for an event room named chat.
 If the room exists in the tower, the above json will be broadcast back to everyone listening in that room.

 This allows any number of clients to connect to the tower and setup communication channels to pass data around.
-Since the event message is passed unaltered, clients using the tower to communicate can pass any arbitary data they wish as long as it conforms to the json format.
+Since the event message is passed unaltered, clients using the tower to communicate can pass any arbitrary data they wish as long as it conforms to the json format.
 Messages sent to the tower that are not valid json, or do not have an event node are ignored by the tower.

 ## Reserved Events
 #### Subscribing to Event Rooms